lemayian23/E-commerce/doc/cla/corporate/igh.md

 Germany, 2020-10-21

-Ingenieurgemeinschaft IgH GmbH agrees to the terms of the Odoo Corporate Contributor License Agreement v1.0.
+Ingenieurgemeinschaft IgH GmbH agrees to the terms of the ecommerce Corporate Contributor License Agreement v1.0.

 I declare that I am authorized and able to make this agreement and sign this